zaproxy/zaproxy-website/site/content/blog/2012-10-22-zap-weekly-releases/index.md

 ###  Want to know some more details?

   * The plan is to generate and upload the releases every Monday morning.
-  * That's not guaranteed - a weekly release could be delayed (or completely skipped) if, for example, there were significant problems with the code in the `develop` branch.
+  * That's not guaranteed - a weekly release could be delayed (or completely skipped) if, for example, there were significant problems with the code in the `main` branch.
-  * The releases will be built from the `develop` branch, but will include [selected add-ons](https://github.com/zaproxy/zaproxy/blob/develop/zap/src/main/weekly-add-ons.json).
+  * The releases will be built from the `main` branch, but will include [selected add-ons](https://github.com/zaproxy/zaproxy/blob/main/zap/src/main/weekly-add-ons.json).
   * The release number is be based on the date generated, e.g. D-2012-10-15 (YYYY-MM-DD)
   * The check-for-updates mechanism has been updated so that weekly releases check for new weekly releases, while full releases still just report new full releases.
 Unless you disable it of course.
   * New weekly releases will not be announced on the twitter [@zaproxy](https://twitter.com/zaproxy) account, new full releases will still be announced there.